-The subject site also has access to the regional road network as it is located approximately 500 metres west of Trafalgar Road and is immediately south of the QEW.
-Trafalgar Road is a major north-south arterial road with a designated 50 metre right of way.
-Trafalgar Road is also a designated Higher Order Transit Corridor in the Regional Official Plan and is identified for a future rapid transit corridor in the Metrolinx Regional Transportation Plan.
+The subject site also has access to the regional road network as it is located approximately 200 metres west of Trafalgar Road and approximately 50 metres south of the Queen Elizabeth Way ("QEW") highway.
+Trafalgar Road is a major north-south arterial road with a designated 50-metre right of way.
+Trafalgar Road is also a designated Higher Order Transit Corridor in the Regional Official Plan and is identified as a future rapid transit corridor in the Metrolinx Regional Transportation Plan.
 The Regional Transportation Plan identifies it for a future BRT or LRT project before 2041.
-The QEW runs in an eastwest direction through the Town of Oakville from Fort Erie in the Niagara region through to the City of Toronto.
-The 8-lane highway includes High Occupancy Toll lanes, as well as an interchange to the northeast of the subject site at Trafalgar Road providing easy vehicular access.
+The QEW runs in an east-west direction through the Town of Oakville from Fort Erie in the Niagara region through to the City of Toronto.
+The 8-lane freeway includes High Occupancy Toll lanes, as well as an interchange to the northeast of the subject site at Trafalgar Road providing easy vehicular access.

-With respect to improvements to the road network, in 2014 the City of Oakville completed an Environmental Assessment (EA) for the Midtown Oakville Growth Area, identifying required road works to support the planned levels of intensification.
-As a part of the EA, it was identified that South Service Road East would be required to be realigned through the subject site.
-The horizontal alignment of the existing South Service Road East will be modified to accommodate a new eastbound QEW to Cross Avenue off-ramp at the Trafalgar Road interchange.
-The report provides that the alignment of South Service Road East will be shifted to the south at the subject site and will form a new intersection with Argus Road opposite 603 Argus Road.
+With respect to improvements to the road network, in 2014 the Town of Oakville completed an environmental assessment for the Midtown Oakville Growth Area, identifying required road works to support the planned levels of intensification.
+As a part of this environmental assessment, it was identified that Argus Road would be required to be realigned.

-While there is not a significant amount of active transportation infrastructure surrounding the subject site today, the above-mentioned Midtown Oakville Transportation Environmental Assessment, as well as the Midtown Oakville Growth Area Secondary Plan identify several active transportation improvements surrounding the subject site, including multiple dedicated pedestrian crossings of the QEW and a multi-use path along Trafalgar Road.
+While there is not a significant amount of active transportation infrastructure surrounding the subject site today, the above-mentioned Midtown Oakville Transportation Environmental Assessment, as well as the Midtown Oakville Growth Area policies identify several active transportation improvements surrounding the subject site, including multiple dedicated pedestrian crossings of the QEW, dedicated bicycle lanes on Cross Avenue, and a multi-use path along Trafalgar Road.